QuarkNerd/blog/swaterman/_posts/2020-03-03-microbit-raytracer.md

 It works well enough on the Micro:Bit, it's accurate, and it works really well as a learning tool.
 I understand ray tracers much better, and it was a great excuse to play with the Micro:Bit!

+If you want to learn more about how a ray tracer works, [check out Part 2](https://blog.scottlogic.com/2020/03/10/how-to-raytracer.html), discusses how to actually implement one, and the maths behind it.
-Keep an eye out for Part 2 (ETA 10th March), where I discuss how you actually implement a ray tracer, and how I approached programming the Micro:Bit for maximum performance.
+Keep an eye out for Part 3 (ETA 17th Match), where I talk about how to optimise your Micro:Bit code.